PESTLE Analysis in Teaching context

 A country like the UK has about 20% of the students from abroad in postgraduate and 40% in under-graduate level.
 The decision made by the government on reducing their budgets can drastically drop the number of foreign students.
 However, the majority of those foreign learners come from European countries.
 We are yet to see the effects of Brexit on it.

-People who work towards their continuous professional development can benefit an economy.
-For instance, if you are interested in becoming a fitness instructor, you may teach people who can become potential employees in the economy.
+People who work towards their continuous professional development can benefit the economy.
+For instance, if you are interested in training the trainers, you may teach people who can become potential employees in the economy.
 Their taxes and overall spending will bring in more revenues for the government.

 On the other hand, there are a few issues relating to economic factors are as follows: